This is a summary of my YouTube Video, you can watch the whole piece linked at the bottom of the blog post.

-To my knowledge, this works on most if not all Fujifilm cameras, at least it works on my main camera, the X100V, as well as the original X100, and the most recently reviewed camera on my channel, the X-Pro1.
+To my knowledge, this works on most if not all Fujifilm cameras, at least it works on my main camera, the X100V.
+It worked on the X100T & X100F when I owned those in the past, as well as the original X100, and it works on the most recently reviewed camera on my channel, the X-Pro1.

 Let's focus on the X-Pro1 for now.
 The First thing we need to do is to set our camera focus mode selector to manual mode, Like this: